shanghongxie/INL/README.md

 The code for the proposed methodology is included in **Code** folder.
 Please download all the files in the folder to implement the method.

-### To implement the proposed method with approximated posterior expectation of latent variables, source the following R files
+### To implement the proposed method with approximated posterior expectation of latent variables, source the following files

   sourceCpp('~/INLApproxC.cpp')